cl5613/CS-142/README.md

 # CS-142 Class

-Java classworks and projects are here
+Classworks and projects written in Java are here